JeremyTCD/Blog/src/content/articles/my-plan.md

 Essentially, this article describes the context within which I make decisions, in an attempt to make it easier for others to understand my actions and choices.

 ! #### Edit - Jan 4, 2019
 !
-This article was originally written for the benefit of my family and was kept hidden on this blog.
-Now that I'm making it accessible, I should
-! provide some context.
+This article was originally written for the benefit of my family.
+I kept it hidden on this blog.
+Now that I'm making it accessible, I should provide some context.
 !
 !
-Where I'm from (Singapore),
-! technical pursuits like software engineering are [unpopular](https://www.straitstimes.com/singapore/shrinking-pool-of-engineers-poses-national-risk).
+Where I'm from (Singapore), technical pursuits like software engineering are [unpopular](https://www.straitstimes.com/singapore/shrinking-pool-of-engineers-poses-national-risk).
 !
-I remember a tutor in my university course asking those who specified computing as their first choice to raise their hands - only 1
-! other student and I raised our hands in a class of about 20.
-In recent years, the government [has been trying](https://www.channelnewsasia.com/news/singapore/singapore-built-on-the-backs-of-engineers-but-still-has-a-long-w-7906872)
+A university tutor of mine once asked for a show of hands from those who specified computing as their first choice.
+Only 1 other student and I raised our hands in a class of about 20.
-! to fix this, but there is still a stigma against technical pursuits.
-Many Singaporeans, not least my family, have a rabid obsession with a handful of professions, ! namely medicine/dentistry, law, academics, accounting and the civil service (only on scholarship).
 !
+In recent years, the government [has been trying](https://www.channelnewsasia.com/news/singapore/singapore-built-on-the-backs-of-engineers-but-still-has-a-long-w-7906872) to fix this.
 !
-Sometime back, I accepted that I had to move away from my family to create a conducive work environment for myself, so I moved out.
+Unfortunately, there is still a stigma against technical pursuits.
+Many Singaporeans, including my family, have a rabid obsession with a handful of professions like medicine and law.
 !
+!
+Sometime back, I left the nest in search of a more conducive work environment.
 Due to high property prices, moving out before getting married is quite atypical in Singapore.
 !
-Naturally, the questions came.
-My verbal responses did not not seem to satisfy them (as has been the case for the past decade and a half), ! so I figured I'd write an article explaining in no uncertain terms, ! what I am doing and why.
+The questions came.
+My verbal responses did not satisfy them (as has been the case since I was a teen).
+I figured I'd write an article explaining in no uncertain terms, ! what I am doing and why.
 This way they'd have something to stew over without bothering me (I say this half in jest, I am grateful for their concern).
+To their credit, they've actually
+! come around to my point of view and I no longer dread their company.
 !
-To their credit, they've actually come around to my point of view and I no longer dread their company.
 !
-!
 Anyway, that is the context for this article.
-It was written in haste for my family, which includes my dear parents who believe dinosaurs are a myth created by Satan and
+I wrote it in haste for my family.
+This includes my dear parents, who believe dinosaurs are a myth created by Satan and think Trump is the
-! think Trump is the messiah.
+! messiah.
 As such, this article is quite utilitarian - it is no paragon of literary excellence.
 Technical details are sparse.
-!
-Nonetheless, it has helped those around me to understand me better.
+Nonetheless, it has helped those around me to understand me
+! better.
 I hope that you find it to be of use.

 ## The Rationale
 The rationale for my plan is based on a train of thought I had when I was in my teens.
 This section journeys through that train of thought.